The Queen who would be King .

 Early in ThutmoseIII ‘s reign Hatshepsut had begun craving important messages into obelisks, temples and palaces across Egypt, inscriptions that showed her doing things a king would normally do.

-Against all odds, sometimes around year 7 of Thutmose III’s regin , the impossible happened, she was crowned as king.
+Against all odds, sometimes around year 7 of Thutmose III’s reign , the impossible happened, she was crowned as king.

 Hatshepsut’s kingship provides us with the ultimate case of merit over ambition.
 Doing Kingly things made Hatshepsut king.